randyoyarzabal/chief/docs/README.md

 - `chief.plugin [plug-in name]` to create/edit a plugin.
 - `type chief.*` on any command if you're curious or want to reuse the internal functions.

-Don't have a git-aware prompt?
-Try Chief's custom prompt, set `CHIEF_CFG_PROMPT=true`.
+**Don't have a git-aware prompt?** Try Chief's custom prompt, set `CHIEF_CFG_PROMPT=true`.

-Want to load and manage plugins from a git repo?
-Enable remote repo by setting `CHIEF_CFG_PLUGINS_TYPE='remote'` and set other git options in the configuration.
+**Want to load and manage plugins from a git repo?** Enable remote repo by setting `CHIEF_CFG_PLUGINS_TYPE='remote'` and set other git options in the configuration.

-Tired of passing SSH keys when logging to remote hosts?
-Try Chief's SSH key auto-loader, set `CHIEF_CFG_RSA_KEYS_PATH=<ssh keys path>`.
-Just make sure your private keys end with `*.rsa`; you can also use symplinks.
-This is so you can pick and choose what you want to load.
+**Tired of passing SSH keys when logging to remote hosts?**  Try Chief's SSH key auto-loader, set `CHIEF_CFG_RSA_KEYS_PATH=<ssh keys path>`.
+Just ensure that your private keys end with `*.rsa`; you can also use symbolic links.
+This allows you to select and choose what you want to load.

 ## Configurable Features

-- Management of Bash variables, aliases and functions
+- Management of Bash variables, aliases, and functions
   - Support for local and remote git plugins
   - Auto creation of plugin
 - Automated reload of edited files
 - Private SSH key auto-loading
-- Custom prompt if you're not already using one (i.e. Oh-My-Bash)
+- Custom prompt if you're not already using one (i.e., Oh-My-Bash)
   - Git prompt
   - Colored prompt
   - Working directory